MaxGroshev/bit_sort/readme.md

-# Matrixes
+# Bit_sort
-- This program helps to do basic operations with matrixes
+- This program make bitonic sort with computing on openCL

 ## Required programs: